How to Build an Emergency Fund

 Most savings accounts generate so little interest that they’re basically cash.
 It’s a step above putting money under your mattress.
 And like cash, savings accounts will usually lose value over time due to inflation.
 Thankfully, you have options.
 You can generate more interest without taking on much more risk.
 Here are some alternative places to put your emergency fund.

 Like a regular savings account, most cash accounts are federally insured.
 But unlike a traditional savings account, these can generate meaningful interest.
 A high yield account takes your money further, and it’s still highly liquid.

 Certificate of Deposit (CD)

 A certificate of deposit, or CD, is basically a short-term investment.
 It lasts for a fixed duration, such as 12 months or 5 years.
 At the end of this period, the CD “matures,” and you typically earn more interest than you would with a high yield cash account.
-CDs are federally insured and still very low risk, but until your CD matures, it’s not liquid unless you pay a penalty to get out of the CD early.
+CDs are federally insured and still low-risk, but until your CD matures, it’s not liquid unless you pay a penalty to get out of the CD early.
 This makes it a little riskier for an emergency fund, since you never know when you’ll find yourself in a crisis.